De La Chapelle

 De la Chapelle is a French independent car builder.
-Founded in the early 1970s by Xavier de la Chapelle, a former Venturi director, the brand started as a Bugatti replica maker.
+Founded in 1975 by Xavier de la Chapelle, a former Venturi director, the brand started as a Bugatti replica maker.

 The De la Chapelle family have an historic automobile legacy with the Stimula marque.

 In 1996 they created the Roadster, their second own creation.

 They also make mini real-cars for children.

 The Replicas are powered by BMW (Straight-6), the Roadster by Peugeot (Straight-4/V6) and the concept car by Mercedes (V8) or Jaguar (V12).